asararatnakar/fabric_v1_Chaincode_instructions/README.md

 Error: Error endorsing chaincode: rpc error: code = 2 desc = Illegal file mode detected for file src/github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02/chaincode_example02: 100755
 ```
+* Are you trying on your non-vagrant machine ?
+  1. Ensure you have Docker engine/machine setup on your machine.
+  2. To build the native binaries, you would need to install some platform dependent tools
+     For example on Ubuntu mahcine you would need to install **libltdl-dev**
+     `sudo apt-get install libltdl-dev`
+  3. You might need to prepend with **./build/bin/** for the **orderer** and **peer** commands
+  Example: Start the orderer and peer with following command

+     **./build/bin/orderer**

+     **./build/bin/peer node start -o 127.0.0.1:7050**
 --------------------------------------------------------------------------------
 #### Execution 2 : Sample chaincode [marbles02](https://github.com/hyperledger/fabric/tree/master/examples/chaincode/go/marbles02)
 ## Test Marble chaincode :